Aria (band): Early days

 The band was founded by Vladimir Holstinin and Alik Granovsky, two members of the VIA Poyushchie Serdtsa (Singing Hearts).
 They both had played in the band Alpha, dissolved by that time.
-Holstinin's idea of creating a heavy metal band was enthusiastically accepted by Granovsky.
-By 1985 they had most of the material for their album ready, all that remained was to find a recording studio and a vocalist.
+Holstinin's idea of creating a heavy metal band was accepted by Granovsky.
 They asked Victor Vekshtein to be the band's manager and allow them to use his studio.
 The vocalist position was soon filled by Valery Kipelov.

 The name Aria was given to the band because it was short, catchy and easily transliterated.
 There is a version that the band's name was thought up by Holstinin, who owns a guitar from the eponymous manufacturer.
 Both fans and members of Aria are often informally referred to as "ariytsi" (Russian for Aryans).

-According to the band's website, Aria's birthday is celebrated on 31 October 1985; the date they finished working on their first album, Megalomania.
-The album was noticed by heavy music fans because it was much unlike any hard rock music played in the USSR at the time.

-Megalomania was recorded with only Holstinin playing guitar (with Alexander Lvov on drums and Kirill Pokrovsky on keyboards).
-The band needed a second guitarist to be able to play live.
-As a result, Andrey Bolshakov joined the band.
-In addition, Igor Molchanov (who had played in Alpha, too) replaced Lvov on drums.

-Aria's bands first live show was on 5 February 1986 in DK MAI.
-The band was well received by the public, and soon became a laureate of the Rock-Panorama-86 and Lituanica-86 festivals.
-Although they were still being ignored by the media, their popularity kept rising.

 In November 1986, Aria released their second album, Who Are You With?.
-By this time, the band was divided by arguments concerning both the direction the band was heading, and Victor Vekshtein's management skills.
-After a tour in January 1987, Granovsky, Bolshakov, Molchanov, Pokrovsky left Aria and formed the thrash metal band Master).
-They were replaced by Vitaly Dubinin (Holstinin's university friend and former bandmate) as the bass guitarist, Sergey Mavrin as the second guitarist, and Maxim Udalov on the drums.
-Their first large show after the reorganization, and the subsequent tour proved that despite all rumours, the band was not dead.